-Closing out the ECM nights at Winter Jazz Fest with Mark Turner, I got the sense that nobody had mentioned Paul, so I gave an impromptu speech.
-Bradley asked me for a copy; it went something like the following, now fleshed out with more detail.
+Closing out the ECM nights at Winter Jazz Fest with Mark Turner, I got the sense that nobody had mentioned Paul Bley, so I gave an impromptu speech.
+Bradley Bambarger asked me for a copy; it went something like this, now fleshed out with more detail.

 We are here celebrating ECM, so it is only correct to say something about Paul Bley, who died a couple of weeks ago.